MaxTousss/PetSpatialResolvability/README.md

 - Fifth line: Let the results be printed in the terminal and show histograms of each sector for every 2D images.

 ## Step-by-step with (too?) many words
 Orientation and dimensions order are different among the images format.
 For this reason, we have provided some basic tools to describe the sectors in the system used in this script.

 ### Create the template for the configuration file
 First, the argument `--genJsonExample` can be used to generate the template of the configuration file, in the json format, which describes the sectors.
 Sectors are defined using three parameters: the size of its spots, its number of rows and the $(x, y)$ position of the center of the three spots that encompass the sector vertices.
 Only the spots included in the triangle formed by those three spots are considered in this script.
+Note that sometimes Hot Spot phantoms have sections with their last external row having fewer points than their penultimate row.
+The spots at the edges of the penultimate row should be used to place two of the three vertices of the triangle, ensuring that a triangle that does not enclose missing hot spots.
 If you include rows with missing spots, the resolvability will be inaccurate.

 The following assume that your image format is supported by the script.
 See the section titled `Image format` if you are not sure.

 ### Validate the position of the triangle vertices
 While the first two parameters of the configuration file should be known by the user, the last one is dependent on the script internal orientation/order of the $(x, y)$ axes.
+It is therefore **not** recommended to use another software to find the $(x, y)$ positions.
-Thus, it is often more straight forward to use the `--showTriangPos` option and mouse-over to get the values needed in the configuration file.
+Currently, it is often more straight forward to use the `--showTriangPos` option and mouse-over to get the values needed in the configuration file.
 In the following image, you can see the results of that option when the configuration file was correctly defined.
 The first position, show in red, should be the one nearest to the phantom center.
 The second position, shown in blue, should be the next vertex by going clockwise (relative to the sector center).
 The third position, shown in green, should be the final vertex again by going clockwise.

 <img src='preview/01_posTriang.png' alt="posTriang" width='300'>

 ### Validate the configuration file
 Assuming that the position of the triangle vertices is done, you can now use the option `--showTriangPos` to see where the spots are expected to be.
 The next image shows what to expect.
 If you have correctly done the first step and the red circle are wrongly placed, it could be due to the two others parameters of the configuration file.

 <img src='preview/02_posSpot.png' width='300'>